istathar/vaultaire/README.markdown

 backed by ElasticSearch, and a visualization pipeline where RESTful access to interpolated data points ([sieste][]) is provided by Haskell to a beautiful Ruby/JavaScript graphing front-end ([machiavelli][]) that allows you to correlate and view data streams.
+The [vaultaire-query][] library provides a Haskell-based DSL for analytics applications.